1

 晁錯為太子家令,得幸太子,數從容言吳過可削。 數上書說孝文帝,文帝寬,不忍罰,以此吳日益橫。 及孝景帝即位,錯為御史大夫,說上曰:「昔高帝初定天下,昆弟少,諸子弱,大封同姓,故王孽子悼惠王王齊七十餘城,庶弟元王王楚四十餘城,兄子濞王吳五十餘城:封三庶孽,分天下半。 今吳王前有太子之郄,詐稱病不朝,於古法當誅,文帝弗忍,因賜几杖。 德至厚,當改過自新。 乃益驕溢,即山鑄錢,煮海水為鹽,誘天下亡人,謀作亂。 今削之亦反,不削之亦反。 削之,其反亟,禍小; 不削,反遲,禍大。」 三年冬,楚王朝,晁錯因言楚王戊往年為薄太后服,私姦服舍,請誅之。 詔赦,罰削東海郡。 因削吳之豫章郡、會稽郡。 及前二年趙王有罪,削其河閒郡。 膠西王卬以賣爵有姦,削其六縣。

 Chao Cuo served as steward of the crown prince's household and enjoyed the heir's favor.
 On several occasions he spoke candidly, arguing that Wu's transgressions warranted the reduction of its territory.
 He repeatedly submitted memorials urging Emperor Wen to act, but the emperor was lenient by nature and could not bring himself to punish Wu.
 As a result, Wu grew more brazen by the day.
-When Emperor Jing ascended, Cuo became imperial censor, spoke to the emperor: "Formerly Emperor Gao initially pacified the realm, brothers few, sons weak, greatly enfeoffed same surname, therefore enfeoffed bastard son Dao Hui Wang to rule Qi over seventy cities, younger brother Yuan Wang to rule Chu over forty cities, brother's son Bi to rule Wu over fifty cities: enfeoffed three bastard sons, divided half the realm.
+When Emperor Jing took the throne, Chao Cuo became imperial censor and said to the emperor, "Formerly, when Emperor Gao first pacified the realm, his brothers were few and his sons weak, so he greatly enfeoffed those of the same surname.
+He made his illegitimate son Prince Daohui king of Qi with more than seventy cities, his younger brother Prince Yuan king of Chu with more than forty cities, and his brother's son Bi king of Wu with more than fifty cities.
+Three illegitimate sons were enfeoffed, dividing half the realm.
 The King of Wu harbored a grudge over the death of his crown prince and feigned illness to avoid court.
 By the ancient statutes, he should have been put to death, but Emperor Wen could not bring himself to do so and instead bestowed upon him the ceremonial armrest and staff.
 Such grace was exceedingly generous, and the king ought to have reformed his ways and made a fresh start.
 Instead, he grew ever more arrogant.
 He minted coins from the copper of his mountains, boiled seawater to make salt, lured fugitives from across the realm to his domain, and plotted rebellion.
 If we reduce his territories now, he will rebel; if we do not, he will rebel all the same.
-Reduce it, its rebellion quick, calamity small; Not reduce, rebellion slow, calamity great."
+If we reduce his territories now, his rebellion will come quickly and the calamity will be small; if we do not, his revolt will come late, and the disaster will be great."
 In the winter of the third year, the King of Chu came to court.
 Chao Cuo took the occasion to charge that King Wu of Chu had committed adultery in the mourning quarters during the period of grief for Empress Dowager Bo the previous year, and requested his execution.
 An imperial edict pardoned him but stripped away the commandery of Donghai as punishment.
 At the same time, the commanderies of Yuzhang and Kuaiji were taken from Wu.
 Two years earlier, the King of Zhao had been found guilty of offenses, and his commandery of Hejian had been taken away.
 King Ang of Jiaoxi had been found guilty of corruption in the sale of noble ranks, and six of his counties were stripped away.

 5